 IceBattery® Cool Jacket, is not just a simple product but it is a solution to handle hot summer.
-This JACKET is designed to keeps IceBattery, (the high-performance refrigerant developed by Innovation Thru Energy Co.,Ltd.) inside and keep the body cool.
+This JACKET is designed to keeps IceBattery® (*1) inside and keep the body cool.

-On March 2018, MORITO CO., LTD., (Osaka-city, Osaka, Takaki Ichitsubo, President, hereinafter called "Morito") and Innovation Thru Energy Co., Ltd., (Chiyoda-ku, Tokyo, Pankaj Garg, President & CEO, hereinafter called "ITE") launch the joint developed cooling jacket, IceBattery® Cool Jacket on which IceBattery® provided by ITE is mounted.
+On March 2018, MORITO CO., LTD., (Osaka-city, Osaka, Takaki Ichitsubo, President, hereinafter called "Morito") and Innovation Thru Energy Co., Ltd., (Chiyoda-ku, Tokyo, Pankaj Garg, President & CEO, hereinafter called "ITE") launch the joint developed cooling jacket, IceBattery® Cool Jacket on which IceBattery® provided by ITE.

 What is IceBattery® Cool Jacket salient features: